- Soil Association

 Simply put, agroforestry means combining agriculture and trees.

 Agroforestry is a land management approach with multiple benefits.
-Planting trees on farms can give farmers healthier soil and higher yields – not to mention creating vital homes for wildlife.
+Planting trees, shrubs and hedges on farms can give farmers healthier soil and higher yields – not to mention creating vital homes for wildlife.

 A symbiotic relationship

 Tree roots reach deep into the ground, releasing much-needed carbon into the soil.
 They cycle nutrients and bind the soil together, preventing it from being eroded by the wind or the rain.

 1. Silvo-pastoral agroforestry: which means the grazing of animals under trees.
 The animals enrich the soil while the trees provide shelter and fodder for the animals.

 2. Silvo-arable agroforestry: where crops are grown beneath trees, often in rows which are large enough for a tractor to tend to the crops without damaging the trees.
 This is farming in 3D, the trees and the crops occupy different levels above ground, and also below ground where the tree roots will reach down deeper than the crops.